Global Internet usage: Web index

 The Web index is a composite statistic designed and produced by the World Wide Web Foundation.
 It provides a multi-dimensional measure of the World Wide Web's contribution to development and human rights globally.
 It covers 86 countries as of 2014, the latest year for which the index has been compiled.
+The 2020 edition of the Foundation-affiliated Alliance for Affordable Internet's Affordability Drivers Index, which it describes as benefiting from the research framework established by the Web Index, covered 72 countries.
 It incorporates indicators that assess the areas of universal access, freedom and openness, relevant content, and empowerment, which indicate economic, social, and political impacts of the Web.

 Map showing the score of the countries included in the Web index.

 IPv4 addresses

 The Carna Botnet was a botnet of 420,000 devices created by hackers to measure the extent of the Internet in what the creators called the "Internet Census of 2012".

 World map of 24-hour relative average utilization of IPv4 addresses observed using ICMP ping requests as part of the Internet Census of 2012 (Carna Botnet), June – October 2012.
 Key: from red (high), to yellow, green (average), light blue, and dark blue (low).